Art. 320. Conditions of bail undertaking

 seq.

 G. Domestic offenses, stalking, and sex offenses.
-(1) In determining conditions of

-release of a defendant who is alleged to have committed an offense against the defendant's
+(1) In determining conditions of release of a defendant who is alleged to have

-family or household member, as defined in R.S.
-46:2132, or against the defendant's dating
+committed an offense against the defendant's family or household member, as defined in R.S.

-partner, as defined in R.S.
-46:2151, or who is alleged to have committed the offense of
+the provisions of R.S.
+14:34.9, or who is alleged to have committed the offense of stalking

-residence or household of the victim, the victim's school, and the victim's place of
+to the residence or household of the victim, the victim's school, and the victim's place of

 employment or otherwise contacting the victim in any manner whatsoever, and shall refrain

-evidence prepared by the United States Department of Justice relative to the likelihood of
+also consider any statistical evidence prepared by the United States Department of Justice

-such defendant or any person in general who has raped or molested victims under the age of
+relative to the likelihood of such defendant or any person in general who has raped or

-thirteen years to commit sexual offenses against a victim under the age of thirteen in the
+under the age of thirteen in the future.

 (2) If the defendant is alleged to have committed any of the offenses included in